Instructions given by an eighth century Zen master:

 If he has already a realization within himself, his practice of meditation will be like a dragon getting into water, or a tiger crouching against a hillside.
 In case he has yet nothing of self-realization, the practice will be like fanning a flame; there should not be too much effort [lest one extinguish it].
 Only let him not too easily be deceived as to what he may regard as self-realization.

 When there is an enhanced spiritual quality, there is much susceptibility to the Evil One’s temptation, which comes in every possible form both agreeable and disagreeable.
 Therefore the practiser must have his consciousness rightly adjusted and well in balance; then nothing will prevent his advancement in meditation.
 Concerning various mental aberrations worked out by the Evil One, a detailed treatment is given in The Leng-yen Sutra (Surangama, fas.
 VIII), the T’ien-tai Chih Kwan, and Keui-feng’s Book on Practice and realisation.
 Those who wish to prepare themselves against untoward events should be well informed of the matter.

 When the practiser wants to rise from meditation, let him slowly and gently shake his body and quietly rise from the seat; never let him attempt to rise suddenly.
 After the rising let him always contrive to retain whatever mental power he has gained by meditation, as if he were watching over a baby; for this will help him in maturing the power of concentration.

-Originally in Regulations of the Meditation Hall, compiled by Pai-chang (720-814) the founder of the Zen monastery in China.
+Originally in Regulations of the Meditation Hall, compiled by Pai-chang (720-814) the founder of the Zen monastery in China (from a 1265 text).